 Once your new mortgage is in place, and the legal work is signed off, you’re ready for completion.
 The date of completion is when your old mortgage is paid off, and your new mortgage begins.
 Your new mortgage lender will contact you to tell you the date and how much your first mortgage payment will be.

-How Long Does It Take to Release Equity and Receive the Money?
+How Long Does It Take to Remortgage to Release Equity and Receive the Money?

-It can take anywhere between 4 and 8 weeks to release the equity in your home and receive the money.
-The process may take longer if you’re switching lenders or there are complications with your remortgage application.
+It can take anywhere between 4 - 8 weeks to receive the money when you remortgage and release equity from your home.
+The process may take longer if you’re switching lenders or if there are complications with your remortgage application.

-Your home’s equity is its current market value, minus your outstanding mortgage and any other debts you have secured against it.
-Equity release is when you turn that equity into cash without the need to sell your home.
+Your home’s equity is its current market value, minus your outstanding mortgage and any other debts secured against it.
+Equity release allows you to convert that equity into cash without having to sell your home.

-Remortgaging is a relatively simple way to release the equity you have built up in your home.
-Once you release the equity, you can spend the money however you wish.
-If you decide to remortgage to a cheaper interest rate, you may be able to release some of the equity and keep your mortgage repayments the same or lower than what you currently pay.
+Remortgaging is a relatively simple way to release the equity you’ve built up in your property.
+Once you’ve released the equity, you can spend the money however you wish.
+If you decide to remortgage to a lower interest rate, you may be able to release some of the equity while keeping your mortgage repayments the same - or even lower - than what you currently pay.

 How Much Does It Cost to Remortgage?